fieldnaphat/simple-js-app/README.md

 # JavaScript App (Pokédex)

-Project Description
+## Project Description

-Build a small web application with HTML, CSS, and JavaScript that loads data from anexternal API and enables the viewing of data points in detail.
+Build a small web application with HTML, CSS, and JavaScript that loads data from an external [Pokémon API](https://pokeapi.co/docs/v2).API and enables the viewing of data points in detail.

-Project Dependencies

-This Project uses
+## Tech stack

-- HTML
+* HTML
-- CSS
+* CSS
+* Bootstrap
-- JavaScript
+* JavaScript
+* jQuery